TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `responseTransformations( transformations )`

-Returns the current response transformations or the APGateway instance for quick chaining
+Returns the current response transformations or the Gateway instance for quick chaining

 * `transformations`: `[function]`